yinde0/360VideoObjectDetection-MPPanorama/README.md

 # Usage
 Windows:
 ```
-python detection.py <pano_picture> <result_picture>
+python detection.py <panorama_picture> <result_picture>
 ```

-pano_picture is the file path of the panorama picture you want to detect.
+panorama_picture is the file path of the panorama picture you want to detect (some examples can be found in datasets folder).

 result_picture is the output path for visualizion the result.